 The TestMe™ app allows managers, trainers, teachers and students to upload resources, enabling our AI to create shareable tests for employees, colleagues, students or even friends in study groups.

-TestMe™ provides immediate feedback for learners while also allowing group and individual progress monitoring by managers and teachers.
+TestMe™ provides immediate feedback for learners while helping managers and teachers to track progress.

 Soffos doesn’t only teach employees valuable knowledge.
 It also provides walk-through and how-to skill acquisition.
 Soffos can provide a step-by-step conversational guide to complex processes, allowing the trainee to ask for further detail whenever required, or prompting actions to avoid mistakes.